HIFU Risks & Side effects

-If you are interested in HIFU, or already having the treatment, it is particularly important to learn about the side effects and risks.
-Today, I want to share all the questions I have received from people like you, so that you can better understand HIFU treatments.
+If you are interested in a HIFU Facial or are already having the treatment, it is important to learn about HIFU risks and side effects.
+Today, I want to share all the questions I have received from people like you so that you can better understand HIFU treatments.

 As well as great technologies and outcomes, I have noticed some fear and concerns about the treatment.
-If you are treated correctly by a trained practitioner, the risks of serious side effects or risks is minimal.
+If you are treated correctly by a trained practitioner, the risks of severe side effects are minimal.
 Always ensure your practitioner has been professionally trained.
-Any treatment that can deliver visible results means is often from a powerful device.
+Any treatment that can deliver visible results is often from a powerful device.

 If treatments are not conducted correctly, unexpected side effects are possible.

 As a practitioner who knows how wonderful HIFU is, I would like to answer your concerns.

 HIFU, High Intensity Focused Ultrasound is an excellent non-surgical treatment to lift, firm and tighten the skin.
 It is extremely popular because no other technologies can stimulate every layer of the skin, including the SMAS layer, and it virtually has no downtime.
 The minimal risk of side effects is another reason it is so popular.
 Compared to other tightening treatments or surgery, the cost is also affordable.

 The HIFU is a non-surgical face lift using focused ultrasound.
 During a HIFU treatment, various cartridges are used to focus the ultrasound at different skin depths.
 The focused energy generates heat which tightens the SMAS layer and promotes collagen production in the Dermis layer to give a natural lifting appearance.

 If you don’t understand the anatomy & physiology of facial nerves and apply unnecessary power, temporary facial paralysis can occur.
 It is extremely rare to hit those nerves if your practitioner has received proper training.

 Does HIFU Risk loss of facial volume on the cheeks?